openstates/blog/content/post/2020-roadmap.md

 - Add custom data-export creation page.
 (TBD)
 - Provide bulk geographic data ahead of 2021 redistricting.
 (TBD)

+#### Community

 And finally, we're going to spend a lot of time working to grow our community.
-Community is an incredibly important part of the reason Open States is around, and paid staff will let us do work has tended to fall by the wayside including documentation updates & better support for people that wish to contribute.
+Community is an incredibly important part of the reason Open States is around, and paid staff will let us do work has tended to fall by the wayside:

+- Documentation updates (Q1)
+- New Contributor Support (Q1-Q2)
+- API User Dashboard (Q2-Q3)

 **[Get in touch](mailto:contact@openstates.org) if you're interested in helping or giving feedback as we build a better Open States.**